elves/elvish.io/src/learn/unique-semantics.md

 ## Implementation Detail: Persistent Data Structures

-In Elvish, variables like `$m` and `$m2` also only hold a reference to the underlying map.
+Like in Python and JavaScript, Elvish variables like `$m` and `$m2` also only hold a reference to the underlying map.
 However, that map is **immutable**, meaning that they never change after creation.
-That explains why `$m` did not change: because the map `$m` refers to never changes.
+That explains why `$m` did not
+change: because the map `$m` refers to never changes.
 But how is it possible to do `m2[foo] = quux` if the map is immutable?

 The map implementation of Elvish has another property: although the map is immutable, it is easy to create a slight variation of one map.
-Given a map, it is easy to create another map that is almost the same, just 1) with one more pair, or 2) with the value for one key changed, or 3) with one fewer pair.
+Given a map, it is easy to create another map that is almost the same, either 1) with one more key/value pair, or 2) with the value for one key changed, or 3) with one fewer key/value pair.
 This operation is fast, even if the original map is very large.

-This functionality is provided by the `assoc` (associate) and `dissoc` (dissociate) builtins:
+This low-level functionality is exposed by the `assoc` (associate) and `dissoc` (dissociate) builtins:

 ```elvish-transcript
 ~> assoc [&] foo quux # "add" one pair